NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 • If you buy auto insurance and your insurer offers 24/7 roadside assistance for a small fee, that’s a rider on your auto policy.

-• If you’re a restaurant owner and you add protection against food spoilage to your commercial property insurance, that’s a rider, too.
+• If you’re a restaurant owner and you opt to add protection against food spoilage to your commercial property insurance, that’s a rider, too.

 Likewise, with some carriers, you can add a contractual liability endorsement to your commercial general liability policy.
 These riders come in two flavors:

-• Standard contractual liability endorsement.
-A standard endorsement requires you to list every contract you want covered.
-This rider is less expensive than blanket coverage and a good choice if you only have a select number of contracts.
+2. A standard contractual liability endorsement.
+A standard endorsement requires you to list each contract you want covered.
+This rider is less expensive than blanket coverage and it can be a good choice if you only have a select number of contracts.
 The downside to this type of rider is that if you accidentally forget to add a contract to the policy, it won’t be covered.

 About the author